Opening a bank account

 Before you leave your home country

-Did you know that you can open a bank account with the Commonwealth Bank of Australia before you leave home?
+You can open a bank account with an Australian bank before you leave home.
 EQI recommends you do this, as you only need your passport as identification and you can withdraw funds as soon as you arrive in Australia, rather than carry around large amounts of cash, which can be a risk to your personal safety.

-Once you open a bank account with the Commonwealth Bank of Australia you can transfer funds from overseas to be ready for you when you arrive.
+Once you open a bank account in Australia you can transfer funds from overseas to be ready for you when you arrive.
 Please note you can only access these funds once you have arrived and have provided identification.

 After you arrive in Australia

 Within six weeks of your arrival:

 To open a bank account in Australia you will need to take your passport into a bank.
 If you do this within six weeks of your arrival, you only need to show your passport.

 If you apply for a bank account more than six weeks after you arrive, you will need to take photographic identification into the bank, including your passport.
 You are required to show 100 points of identification (e.g. passport = 60 points, Student ID = 20 points, credit card = 20 points).

 Ask about student accounts which attract much lower account-keeping fees.
 Some banks will exempt students from fees for the duration of their course.
 You will need to show your Student ID, CoE or Enrolment Agreement.

 You can also minimise banking fees by checking the fine print of any terms and conditions attached to your account (e.g. transaction costs - check the number of free transactions per month, or any charges for using other banks' ATMs).